-Beirut is a Mediterranean cruise port and Lebanon's main seaport, capital and largest city with population over 1 million (metro around 2,2 million.
-Beirut is one of world's oldest cities, settled over 5000 years ago.
+Beirut is a Mediterranean cruise port and Lebanon's main seaport, capital and largest city with population over 1 million (metro around 2,2 million).
+Beirut is one of the world's oldest cities, settled 5000+ years ago.
+Port Beirut was completely destroyed and the surrounding city area (in a 10 km / 6 mi radius) severely damaged in two explosions that occurred on August 4, 2020.

 Port Beirut is Lebanon's main seaport, located on St George Bay's eastern part, west of Beirut River.
 By cargo shipping volumes, it is ranked among Eastern Mediterranean's largest.